mapbox/mapbox-upload/README.md

 mapbox-upload
 -------------
-Library for interfacing with the MapBox upload API.
+Library for interfacing with the Mapbox upload API.

 ## Disclaimer